 This guide is not applicable to Personal Apps.
 You must have a full app with identity permissions to follow this guide.

-Akahu supports the retrieval of identity information using an OAuth2-like flow.
+Akahu supports the one-off retrieval of identity information using an OAuth2-like flow.
 Unlike our Authorization OAuth2 flow, the user is not required to create an Akahu account in order to verify their identity with you.
-This is because accessing identity data is a one time occurrence (i.e. we do not offer enduring consent).
+This is because accessing identity data is a one time occurrence.
 We do not store, log, or cache the user's login credentials, and all data retrieved through this endpoint is deleted within 30 days.

 Before we begin, you will need: